Smoking and Hair Loss: Are They Connected?

 You probably already know that smoking cigarettes exposes your body to dangerous toxins that can cause a heap of health risks, like heart disease, lung cancer and diabetes.
-And if what's possibly going inside your body doesn't hit home due to smoking, think about this: Cigarette smoking also has a huge impact on what you see in the mirror.
-Yellowing teeth, aging skin, brittle nails and hair loss are all side effects that smokers face if they struggle to ditch the cigarettes.
+And if what's possibly going inside your body doesn't hit home due to smoking, think about this: Cigarette smoking can also lead to yellowing teeth, aging skin, brittle nails and hair loss.

 How Does Smoking Cigarettes Affect Your Hair?